-Chemoreceptor: a sensory receptor that converts a chemical signal into an electrical action potential.
+TERM DEFINITION electrical action potential.
 In more general terms, chemoreceptors detect certain chemical stimuli in the environment.

-Chiari malformation: a malformation of the brain.
+Cheyne-Stokes respiration An abnormal pattern of breathing characterized by progressively deeper and sometimes faster breathing, followed by a gradual decrease that results in a temporary stop in breathing called an apnea.
+The pattern repeats, with each cycle usually taking 30 seconds to 2 minutes.
+Chiari malformation A malformation of the brain.
 It consists of a downward displacement of the cerebellar tonsils through the foramen magnum (the opening at the base of the skull).

-Cingulate gyrus: a part of the brain situated in the medial aspect of the cerebral cortex usually considered part of the limbic lobe, separate from the adjacent frontal and parietal lobes.

-Circle of Willis: a circle of arteries that supply blood to the brain.
+Cingulate gyrus A part of the brain situated in the medial aspect of the cerebral cortex usually considered part of the limbic lobe, separate from the adjacent frontal and parietal lobes.
+Circle of Willis A circle of arteries that supply blood to the brain.
 It is named after Thomas Willis (1621-1675), an English physician.

-Circulating nurse ('runner'): a nurse, working in an operating theatre who is not 'scrubbed up' and can therefore handle non-sterile material, unlike the operating surgeons and their scrub nurse.
+Circulating nurse ('runner') A nurse, working in an operating theatre who is not 'scrubbed up' and can therefore handle non-sterile material, unlike the operating surgeons and their scrub nurse.
 The circulating nurse has many tasks, including fetching sutures, collecting and weighing discarded swabs to assess blood loss, placing them on a rack for counting and checking at the end of the operation.
 The circulating nurse is available to connect up replacement fluid or blood packs to drips and to fetch extra equipment or instruments at the request of the scrub nurse.
-The circulating nurse can also assess or measure the amount of blood or other fluids draining from catheters etc.

-Circulatory Arrest: an alternative phrase for 'cardiac arrest'.

-Cirrhosis: a consequence of chronic liver disease characterized by replacement of liver tissue by fibrosis, scar tissue and regenerative nodules (lumps that occur as a result of a process in which damaged tissue is regenerated), leading to loss of liver function.

-Coagulation screen: a standard set of tests of blood, performed in a haematology laboratory, which show if a person has any abnormality of the blood clotting system.
+The circulating nurse can also assess or measure the amount of blood or other fluids draining from catheters etc. Circulatory arrest An alternative phrase for 'cardiac arrest'.
+Cirrhosis A consequence of chronic liver disease characterized by replacement of liver tissue by fibrosis, scar tissue and regenerative nodules (lumps that occur as a result of a process in which damaged tissue is regenerated), leading to loss of liver function.
+Clinical psychology The scientific discipline concerned with the practical application of research findings in the fields of physical and mental health.
+Clonus A succession of intermittent muscular relaxations and contractions usually resulting from a sustained stretching stimulus, often a sign of brain or spinal cord disease.
+Coagulation screen A standard set of tests of blood, performed in a haematology laboratory, which show if a person has any abnormality of the blood clotting system.